genesiscommunitysuccess/docs/docs/web-ui-reference/deployment.md

 # Deploying the front end

-You can deploy the front end of a Genesis Application in various ways, including...
-TODO
+You can deploy the front end of a Genesis application in various ways.
+We shall provide more information as soon as possible.